 - Visual & Performing Arts: Form drawing; painting; beeswax modeling; singing; drama; introduction to the recorder

-- Movement/Physical Education/Games: Balance, running and chasing games, song and movement
+- Movement/Physical Education/Games: Eurythmy, balance, running and chasing games, song and movement

 The third grade curriculum is designed to meet the child undergoing a change.
 A nine-year old can feel him/herself growing up and separating from his/her parents, and becoming part of the outer world.
 The child becomes more independent, and begins to question all that was previously taken for granted.
 This can be a time of loneliness and insecurity for a child as well as a time of new self-confidence.
 The curriculum meets the child's new interests, giving him/her the opportunity to learn about the three essential requirements for all humankind: food, clothing, and shelter.

 Farming and gardening lessons instruct the child in the importance of the soil, the use of farming tools, and how food has been grown over the past several centuries.
 These lessons lay the foundation for active preservation of the earth, and give the child an opportunity for direct involvement in growing his/her own food.

 The provision of clothing is addressed in the textiles unit, usually beginning with the shearing of a sheep and culminating in a woven or knitted garment from that sheep's wool.
 The child is involved in every practical aspect of the making of the garment.